 - 1. List 5 ways small business enterprises can influence the economic development of a place? - 2.
-What are the problems facing small business enterprises?
+What are the problems facing small business enterprises? - 3.
+List 5 solutions to the problems of Small Business Enterprises

 7.0 REFERENCES AND FURTHER READING